lue-bird/lau/README.md

     put differently colored and shaped blocks together
   - minimal:
     value, variable, all, any, =, not, definition.
 That's everything.

-what does this give you?

-  - no lambda, no local definition, no typeclasses/traits/interfaces, no difference between types and code
-  - no spooky things to keep in mind like mutation, pointers, side effects, runtime errors
-  - No modules, no classes, no packages, no namespaces
+    No spooky things to keep in mind like mutation, pointers, side effects, runtime errors, no typeclasses/traits/interfaces, no lambda, no local definition, no difference between types and code, no modules, no classes, no packages, no namespaces

 ## web